Dust off your Clubs: Best Golf Exercises and Stretches

 What should I stretch?

 A Golf swing is a dynamic compound movement; meaning we’re using muscles in our legs, core and upper body all at the same time while doing it rapidly.
-One of the best ways to stretch is to passively mimic the movements you’ll be doing during play.
-Here are the three most efficient compound stretches for a golfer:
+One of the best ways to stretch is passively mimicking the movements you’ll be doing during play.

 V to W – Arguably the best shoulder stretch.
 Find a flat wall, put everything from your head to heels in contact with the wall (head, shoulders, elbows, hands, butt or heels).
 Raise your hands up as high as you can then try to bring your elbows down to your ribs.
 Don’t let your elbows lift off of the wall.
 If they do, shorten your range of motion so everything stays in contact with the wall during the movement.